rtmigo/prefnotifiers_flutter/README.md

 final prefs = await SharedPreferences.getInstance();
 await prefs.setInt("TheParameter", 10); // DON'T DO THIS

 // now the pref.value is still 5.
-And the PrefNotifier
+And the notifier
 // has no idea it is changed
 ```